Wachusett Mountain CCC Ski Trails

 Balance Rock Trail - Open

-The Balance Rock Trail was cut by the CCC in 1933.
-The lower portion became accessible with the early 1960s Wachusett Mountain Ski Area development.
+Designed by Charles Parker, the Balance Rock Trail was improved for skiing by the CCC in 1936.
+Originally known as the Wachusett Mountain Trail, it sported an 858 vertical drop over the course of 5,557 feet in length.
+A lodge was constructed near the base of the trail one year later.
+The lower portion of the trail became lift-accessible with the early 1960s Wachusett Mountain Ski Area development.
 While the middle portion is closed, the upper portion of the trail was incorporated into the ski area in the early 1980s.

 Pine Hill Trail - Open